 Most low back pain will improve

-with basic first aid, which includes resting for a day or two, getting up and active as soon as possible, and taking over-the-counter pain medicine as needed.
+with basic first aid, which includes continuing to do light activity such as walking, and taking over-the-counter pain medicine as needed.

 Walking is the simplest and maybe the best exercise for the lower back.
 It gets your blood moving and helps your muscles stay strong.